yitzhakmatias/santex-api/README.md

 Use an API client (e.g., Postman) to make requests to the API endpoints.
 Refer to your API documentation for available endpoints and usage.

-To seed league in db
+To seed league in db Note league code should be 'PD, CL, PL' since limited access to https://api.football-data.org/v4
 ```javascript
 curl --location 'http://localhost:5000/api/v1/importLeague/PD'
 ```